bullet-train-co/alexa_string_tools/README.md

 # Alexa String Tools

-This library adds utility methods to `String` that help convert a user's words as spoken to Alexa (as reported by Alexa to your app) into the same format the user would have typed using a keyboard.
+Adds utility methods to Ruby strings that convert a user's spoken words as reported by Alexa into the same format the user would have typed using a keyboard.

 ## Installation